tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ST2 (IL-33 receptor) is present in multiple isoforms including membrane-bound ST2L and soluble sST2 (may be decoy for IL-33)
  - ST2 participates in activation of antigen-primed Th2 cells
  - ST2 implicated in inflammatory conditions
+# The relationship between hydrophobicity and drug-protein binding in human serum albumin: a quartz crystal microbalance study
+ - positive correlation between drug hydrophobicity and binding strength to human serum albumin, **perhaps in contrast to hypothesis of increased crossreactivity from more hydrophobic TCRs, assuming increased crossreactivity means lower strength binding for each or a lower possible maximum...**
 # The role of metabolic dysfunction in T-cell exhaustion during chronic viral infection
  - dysfunction of T cell metabolism contributes to exhaustion
  - naive (Th0) and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning